dannydabbles/dreamdeck/README.md

 ### Contributing

 We welcome contributions!
 Feel free to open issues or pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

+### Example Usage

+- **Rolling Dice:**
+  - **User:** "I want to roll a 20-sided die."
+  - **App:** 🎲 You rolled a 15 on a 20-sided die.

+- **Web Search:**
+  - **User:** "Search for the history of dragons in mythology."
+  - **App:** Dragons have been a part of mythology for centuries, often depicted as powerful and wise creatures.
+In Norse mythology, dragons like Fafnir and Nidhogg are well-known.
+In Chinese mythology, dragons are symbols of power and good fortune.

+- **Continuing the Story:**
+  - **User:** "I approach the old wizard in the tower."
+  - **App:** The wizard looks up from his ancient tome, his eyes twinkling with curiosity.
+"Ah, a visitor!
+What brings you to my humble abode?"

 ### License